myDistro/myDistro.github.io/_posts/2014-02-04-paranoid_browser.markdown

 This module was created following the blog post of [calium](http://calum.org/) [running firefox as another user using sudo](http://calum.org/posts/running-firefox-as-another-user-using-sudo).

-To us it, you have us the class
+To use it, you have use the class

     class { 'paranoid_browser': }